 An hour later than expected, we took off from Cairo International Airport!

 Once we arrived at Johannesburg International Airport in South Africa, Berto managed to find us a flight to Cape Town later that afternoon …

 … And, after more than 36 hours in mid-air, hotels and airports, we’ve arrived safely back home late that evening on 19 March!

 We had mixed emotions … relieved to be back home safely, but also sad that our long-awaited holiday in Egypt had come to such an abrupt end.

 That eagle …

-After a couple of weeks since we’ve got back, I was looking through photo’s of our (very short) trip to Egypt and saw that photo of the eagle again that we took on the very last day on the Red Sea … and then I remembered that I’ve read somewhere that the eagle will always know when a storm is coming … the eagle will then look for the highest point, lock its wings, and once the storm arrive, they will fly above it …
+A couple of weeks after we got back, I was looking through photo’s of our (very short) trip to Egypt and once again saw that photo of the eagle that we took on the very last day on the Red Sea … and then I remembered that I’ve read somewhere that the eagle will always know when a storm is coming … the eagle will then look for the highest point, lock its wings, and once the storm arrive, they will fly above it …

-… maybe that eagle was a reminder that we have to prepare for the storm that was coming (Covid19), be strong, and try and fly above it …
+… maybe that eagle was a reminder that we have to prepare for the storm that was coming (Covid19), be strong, and try to fly above it …

 We truly hope, maybe one day, we will have another opportunity to go back to Egypt to visit all those places we were hoping to see on our first trip …